-Those living in the most deprived areas are 33% more likely to die of cancer; 60% more likely to die of coronary heart disease and over twice as likely to die prematurely (under 75 years) of cerebrovascular disease and 65% more likely to die of chronic lower respiratory disease than those in the least deprived areas.
+Those living in the most deprived areas are 36% more likely to die prematurely (i.e. under 75 years of age) of cancer; 22% more likely to die prematurely of cardiovascular disease and 18% more likely to die from respiratory disease.
 Residents of the most deprived areas of Herefordshire are approximately a third more likely to die as a result of suicide than the county population in general.

 Adults (35+ years) residing in the most deprived areas are a third more likely to be admitted to hospital as a consequence of their smoking than the population of Herefordshire overall, and smoking related mortality rates are over 40% higher among the most deprived population quartile than in the County overall.

-13 LSOAs in the county are among the 25% most deprived in England in terms of Health and Disability.
-This is almost twice as many that were in the top 25% in 2010.
+Nine Herefordshire LSOAs are among the 25% most deprived in England in terms of Health and Disability, four less than in 2015.

-The largest concentration of health deprivation is in south Hereford, plus pockets in north of the city and all market towns except Ledbury
+The largest concentration of health deprivation is in south Hereford, plus pockets in north of the city and in Leominster.

-‘Golden Post-Newton Farm’ in south Hereford is one of the 10% most health deprived LSOAs in England.
+No LSOAs are in the 10% most health deprived across in England.